vdesmond/attractors/README.md

 ## CLI

-The attractors package also comes with its own command-line parser.
+The attractors package also comes with its own command-line parser as a legacy interface (from v1.0.0).
 Simply type `attractors -h` to display the help message.
-The parser wraps the Attractor class and currently only supports animation.
+The parser wraps the Attractor class and **only supports animation**.

 The simplest way to visualize an Lorenz attractor is